DioxusLabs/dioxus/docs/router/src/example/navigation-targets.md

 - changing paths later on won't break internal links
 - paths can easily be localized without affecting app logic

 Let's try that now!
 First, we give our blog post route a name.
+We can reuse our `BlogPost` component as a name.
 ```rust,no_run
 # // Hidden lines (like this one) make the documentation tests work.
 # extern crate dioxus;